AD | Featured

 You have plenty of specific options in this regard, with Philips Hue, IKEA Tradfri, and Hive representing some of the most popular among UK consumers.
 Regardless of the specific brand, you choose though, this is a simple upgrade.
 Simply by replacing a few lightbulbs (new smart bulbs will run anywhere from £15 to £60, but will last a long time), you can enjoy full control over the space’s lighting.

 This means brightening or dimming the light from your smartphone, as well as in some cases even being able to change colour.
 It’s a nice amount of control to have over your office environment, and it allows you to make changes as you see fit for different parts of the day, different work tasks (such as Zoom calls), and so on.
+This also allows you to choose some funky designs and colours to add a certain mood to your office.
+If this sounds like something you need in your office space, make sure to check out websites like Neon Mama to browse the various designs available!
+You can even get a bright neon “open” sign to really make your office stand out.

 Bring in House Plants